phantomcurve/Factory.Solution/README.md

 ### Installation

 1. Open terminal on your machine
-2. Clone the repository: `git clone https://github.com/phantomcurve/HairSalon.Solution.git`
+2. Clone the repository: `git clone https://github.com/phantomcurve/Factory.Solution.git`
-3. Navigate to the `\HairSalon` directory
+3. Navigate to the `\Factory` directory
 4. Open with your preferred text editor to view the code